EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/getting_started/led_safety.md

 </Alerts>

-# V3 Hardware Safety Outline an Exposure Numbers:
+# V3 Hardware Safety Outline and Exposure Numbers:
 For all of this math we will assume the "worst" to ensure we are well within safety.

 if powered with 5V, using 700 ohms of resistance, V3 Hardware will draw 0.00314...
 Amps.
 We will round up and convert this to 3.2mA.